coronabytes/servicemesh/README.md

 ```

 ## Service Interface
-- service interfaces go into abstraction libs to be shared among your microservices
+- service interfaces/contracts should be placed in abstraction libraries to be shared among your microservices
-- only ValueTask and ValueTask<T> and IAsyncEnumarable<T> (soon) supported
+- only ValueTask and ValueTask<T> and IAsyncEnumerable<T> supported
+- open generics with optional constraints are supported
 ```csharp
 [ServiceMesh("someservice")]
 public interface ISomeService